 Abstract

 Who shapes the issue-attention cycle of state legislators?
-Although state governments make critical policy decisions, data and methodological constraints have limited researchers’ ability to study state-level agenda setting.
+Although state governments make critical policy decisions, data and methodological constraints have limited researchers' ability to study state-level agenda setting.
 For this paper, we collect nearly 105 million Twitter messages sent by state and national actors in 2018 and 2021.
-We then employ supervised topic modeling and time series techniques to study how the issue attention of state lawmakers evolves vis-à-vis their constituents, members of Congress, and state and national media outlets.
-We find that federal policy debates strongly influence the public agenda of state legislators on state and federal issues alike.
-However, we also find that state legislators both lead and are responsive to shifts in attention by partisan members of the public and to regional media outlets, indicating that states can sometimes act as “laboratories of democracy” for policy discourse
+We then employ supervised machine learning and time series techniques to study how the issue-attention of state lawmakers evolves vis-à-vis a series of local- and national-level actors.
+Our findings suggest that state legislators operate at the confluence of national and local influences.
+In line with arguments highlighting the nationalization of state politics, we find that state legislators are consistently responsive to policy debates among members of Congress.
+However, despite growing nationalization concerns, we also find strong evidence of issue responsiveness by legislators to the public in their states.
+In both years, shifts in attention by partisan members of the public within states had the strongest influence on the public agenda of state legislators.
+Local and state media had a moderate influence on state legislators while the President and the national media had little direct effect.

 Abstract